analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 [micro-ROS](https://micro.ros.org/) is a library that puts [ROS 2](https://www.ros.org/) onto microcontrollers.
 The Robot Operating System (ROS) is a set of software libraries and tools for building robot applications.

-The MSDK maintains support for micro-ROS so that users can write applications that directly interface with the larger ROS ecosystem.
+The MSDK maintains support for micro-ROS so that users can integrate microcontrollers directly into the larger ROS ecosystem.
 This reduces complexity and system integration overhead while simultaneously speeding up application development.
 Additionally, the ROS ecosystem offers a huge set of libraries to enable integrated robotic applications and products.

 **The MSDK's micro-ROS support is currently in beta**.
 It is not officially released or ready for production applications, but it is ready for beta testing and internal usage.